-A traveller from the old European Continent, disembarking on the shore of this New World, feels as the Psalmist says, that "his thoughts crowd upon him like a multitude".
-Compared with the eddying waters of your new stream of life, the old stream in which he was moving seems almost frostbound and dull; and here, on American ground, for the first time, he realizes how so many divine potencies, which were hidden away in the bosom of mankind from our very creation, but which our old world was incapable of developing, are now beginning to disclose their inward splendour, thus promising a still richer store of surprises for the Future.
+A traveller from the old European Continent, disembarking on the shore of this New World, feels as the Psalmist says, "his thoughts crowd upon him like a multitude".
+Compared with the eddying waters of this new stream of life, the old stream, in which he has moved seems, almost frostbound and dull; and while at home the stealing phantom of approaching Social Death now and then made him shiver for the horrors of the future, here the rippling and sparkling waves around him speak of an everhigher development of human life to come.
+Here, on American ground, he catches at once the magic spirit of Longfellow's "Excelsior".
+Here, for the first time, he realizes how so many divine potencies, hidden away in the bosom of mankind from our very creation, but which our old world was incapable of developing, are now beginning to disclose their inward splendour, thus promising a still richer store of surprises for the Future.

-You would not, however, ask me to forget the superiority which, in many respects, the Old World may still claim, in your eyes, as well as in mine.
-Old Europe remains even now the bearer of a longer historical past, and therefore stands before us as a tree rooted more deeply, hiding between its leaves some more matured fruits of life.
-You are yet in your Springtide,-we are passing through our Fall; - and has not the harvest of Autumn an enchantment of its own?
+Not that you would ask me to forget the superiority which, in many respects, the Old World may still claim, in your eyes, as well as in mine.

+Old Europe remains even now the bearer of a longer historical past, and therefore stands before you as a deeper rooted tree, hiding between its leaves the more matured fruits of life.
+In one word, you are yet in your Springtide,-we are passing through our Fall;-and the harvest of Autumn has an enchantment of its own.

-But, though, on the other hand, I fully acknowledge the advantage you possess in the fact, that (to use another simile) the train of life travels with you so immeasureably faster than with us,-leaving us miles and miles behind,-still we both feel that the life in Old Europe is not some thing separate from life here; it is one and the same current of human existence that flows through both Continents.
+But, although, on the other hand, I fully acknowledge your privilege that (to use another simile) the train of life travels with you so immeasureably faster than with us,-leaving us miles and miles behind,-still we both feel that there is not a separate life in Old Europe and another here, but that it is one and the same current of human existence that rolls through both continents;-a vast uninterrupted tide, which entered Europe from Asia, then passed from Europe to America, and is now further developing itself in this New World, ever moving westward.

-By virtue of our common origin, you may call us bone of your bone,-we feel that you are flesh of our flesh, and although you are outstripping us in the most discouraging way, you will never forget that the historic cradle of your wondrous youth stood in our old Europe, and was most gently rocked in my once mighty Fatherland.
+By virtue of our common origin you may call us bone of your bone,-we feel that you are flesh of our flesh, and although you are outstripping us in the most discouraging way, you will never forget that the historic cradle of your wondrous youth stood in our old Europe, and was rocked most gently in my once so mighty Fatherland.

-Moreover, besides this common parentage, there is another factor which, in the face of even a wider difference, would continue to unite your interests and ours.
-Far more precious to us than even the development of human life, is the crown which enhobles it, and this noble crown of life for you and for me rests in the Christian name.
-That crown is our common heritage.
-It was not from Greece or Rome that the regeneration of human life came forfh;-that mighty metamorphosis dates from Bethlehem and Golgotha; and if the Reformation, in a still more special sense, claims the love of our hearts, it is because it has dispelled the clouds of sacerdotalism, and has unveiled again to fullest view the glories of the Cross.
-But, in deadly opposition to this Christian element, against the very Christian name, and against its salutiferous influence in every sphere of life, the storm of Modernism has now arisen with violent intensity.
+Moreover, besides this common parentage, there is another factor which, in the face of even a wider difference, would continue to unite your interests and ours. more precious to us, even than the development of human life, is the crown which ennobles it, and this noble crown of life for you and for me rests in the Christian name.
+That crown is our common heritage, and under the glory of that crown we are and feel united, in the closest and most holy brotherhood.
+It was not from Greece or Rome that the regeneration of human life came forth;-that mighty metamorphosis dates from Bethlehem and Golgotha; and if the Reformation, in a still more special sense, claims the love of our hearts, it is because it has dispelled the clouds of sacerdotalism, and has unveiled again to fullest view the glories of the cross.
+But, in deadly opposition to this Christian element, against this very Christian name, and against its salutiferous influence in every sphere of life, has now arisen, with such a violent intensity, the storm of Modernism.